Half Staff Notifications

 Flags are at full staff.

-Governor Doug Ducey released the following statement on the passing of former President George H.W.
-Bush:
+Governor Doug Ducey released the following statement:

 Individuals, businesses, and other organizations are encouraged to join in this tribute.